 * Lessons focus on ear training, music theory, guitar technique, music reading skills, repertoire, and improvisation skills.
 Justin strives to help his students develop a sensitivity to the nuances of playing guitar in different musical styles — crucial for a true understanding of your instrument.

-Justin is available for private lessons in the student’s residence in NYC.
+Justin is available for private lessons in the student’s residence or in his home in New York city.
+Video lessons also available.

 (notes from Justin about his teaching)